OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Binance](https://user-images.githubusercontent.com/46355364/207839805-f71cf12a-62d2-41cb-ba19-0c35917abc40.png)

 These instructions should provide clear guidance for obtaining an API Key.
-Enter the issued credentials into the OpenBB SDK with:
+Enter the issued credentials into the OpenBB Platform with:

 ```console
 openbb.keys.binance(